TianhongDai/hindsight-experience-replay/README.md

 ## Results
 ### Training Performance
+It was ploted by using 5 different seeds, the solid line is the median value.
 ![Training_Curve](figures/results.png)
 ### Demo:
 **Tips**: when you watch the demo, you can press **TAB** to switch the camera in the mujoco.